-State Department to release new batch of Clinton emails
+State Department releases new batch of Clinton emails

 Story highlights

-- State Department will release emails recovered from Hillary Clinton's private server Friday
+- State Department released 75 emails recovered from Hillary Clinton's private server Friday

 - It will also produce more emails later this month and in November, just 4 days before Election Day

-Washington (CNN)The State Department will release up to 350 pages of emails recovered by the FBI as part of their investigation into Hillary Clinton's private server Friday.
+Washington (CNN)The State Department released 75 emails, totaling 273 pages, recovered by the FBI as part of their investigation into Hillary Clinton's private server Friday.

 The release is the first of four large productions before Election Day, with more expected in the months after.